hulaizh/google-trend-climate-change/README.md

 # google-trend-climate-change

-Google trend of "Climate Change" by country
+This code is to download Google trends of "Climate Change" by country.

+Before running the code, install the `pytrends` package: `pip install pytrends`.